Skip to content

 }

-The problem with this approach is obvious: the register is a global variable, and anything can directly manipulate it with nothing to stop it.
-The C++ approach encapsulates the register addresses and access logic inside a class, exposing only the init and read interfaces to the outside world:
+The problem with this approach is obvious: SENSOR_ADDR is a global variable, and any place can directly manipulate it; no one can stop it.
+The C++ approach is to encapsulate the register address and access logic inside the class, exposing only init and read interfaces:

 cpp